 In the LeChee Chapter of the Navajo Nation, the walls of the Upper Antelope and Lower Antelope canyons rise 120 feet above the streambed.

-The cost of a guided tour depends on the length of time and day you prefer.
-You can purchase a tour in nearby Page, Arizona, for up to $80 per person.
+The cost of a guided tour depends on the length of time and the day you prefer.
+A tour from nearby Page, Arizona, can cost up to $80 per person.

 6. Rainbow Bridge